pip-services/pip-services-docs/content/en/python/commons/commands/command_set.md

 - **listener**: [IEventListener](../ievent_listener) - the listener to remove.

 #### validate
-Validates [args](../../run/parameters) for command specified by its name using defined schema.
+Validates [args](../../run/parameters) for command specified by its name using a defined schema.
-If validation schema is not defined than the methods returns no errors.
+If validation schema is not defined, then the methods returns no errors.
-It returns validation error if the command is not found.
+It returns a validation error if the command is not found.

 > validate(command_name: str, args: [Parameters](../../run/parameters)): List[[ValidationResult](../../validate/validation_result)]